websight-io/docs/docs/guides/authoring/howlite/accordion/index.md

 Click the "Edit" icon on **Accordion's Item** to see its properties:

 - Title - the Accordion's heading.
-- Content - text to be displayed in the Accordion Item.
+- Content - text to be displayed inside the Accordion Item.

 <p align="center" width="100%">
     <img src="./dialog-accordion-item.jpg" alt="Accordion Item" width="700px">